doctl (pronounced “dock-tul”, and short for “DigitalOcean Control”) is the official command-line interface for the DigitalOcean API.

 doctl apps create --spec <path-to-spec>.

-Block storage volumes manages from the command line by using
+You can manage volumes from the command line by using

 doctl.
 See the